 Snoring can be a difficult thing to overcome.
 Chronic snoring often leads to trouble sleeping, and breathing issues, among other things.
-Thankfully, at Holler Family Dentistry, we can treat most cases of snoring quickly and efficiently.
+Thankfully, at Elite Smiles Dental, we can treat most cases of snoring quickly and efficiently.
 Our specialized snoring treatment can help you enjoy a restful night’s sleep!

 What Causes Snoring?

 Snoring occurs when an airway is obstructed or blocked.
 A variety of issues can cause this, such as:

 · Inflammation in the mouth, nose, or throat

 When your airway is blocked, your breath has to force its way out.
 This causes the tissues in your throat and soft palate to vibrate.
 Snoring becomes louder depending on how blocked your airway becomes.

 A blocked airway makes it difficult to breathe and sleep.
 Besides disturbing your partner, snoring often leads to restlessness and insomnia.
 Blocked airflow can also reduce the level of oxygen your body receives while you sleep.

 In some cases, snoring has been linked to cardiovascular disease.
 Although it may seem harmless, the vibrations caused by snoring can lead to inflammation in your carotid artery.
 When left untreated, this can lead to serious cardiovascular diseases.